grpc/proposal/A103-xds-composite-filter.md

 that we expect to be useful for the composite filter.

-On both the gRPC client and server sides, we will add support for the `xds.route_metadata` attribute.
+On both the gRPC client and server sides, we will add support for the `xds.route_metadata.filter_metadata` attribute.
 To support this, we will add support for parsing the [`Route.metadata` field](https://github.com/envoyproxy/envoy/blob/f384ab2b3e3aa0564ef25f57dc2ed8ad61eaf0cb/api/envoy/config/route/v3/route_components.proto#L319) in the xDS RouteConfiguration.
 This field will be validated the same way as cluster metadata, as described in [A83].
 The parsed metadata map will be added to the route in the parsed RouteConfiguration resource, and that map will be accessed by this CEL attribute.

-TODO: from CEL's perspective, the `xds.route_metadata` attribute is supposed to be an xDS metadata proto.  how do we make that work without depending on protobuf?
+Note that we will support only `filter_metadata`, not `typed_filter_metadata`, so that we do not have to handle protobuf descriptor functionality; to that end, we will use only those entries in the parsed metadata map that correspond to `google.protobuf.Struct` type.

 We will also add support for the following attributes on the gRPC server side only (these attributes are not relevant on the client side):